advaoptical/wools/README.md

 ## Getting Started

-The following steps whill guide
+The following steps are guiding through a basic overview of the wools project and functional routine followed by a basic developer Guide on the subject writing a new wool.

 ### General overview on the wool